Th3ThirdMan/WebAssignment-1/README.md

 <h1>Site Overview</h1>

 This project is a fictional university, the North West Technological University.
 It is intended to serve as a pastiche project, taking inspiration from real-life academic facilites.
-As I pursue my own academic goals I felt it could be an interesting project to try to design my own university website, applying the knowledge I've acquired so far in the course, along with already learned frontend knowledge.
+As I pursue my own academic goals I felt it could be an interesting project to try to design my own university website, applying the knowledge I've acquired so far in the course, along with already learned frontend knowledge from the Code Institute.

 It's a website designed to market and promote a university, showcasing its facilities, programs and support services.
 It's designed to highlight what the university has to offer, with the express intention of engaging with prospective students.